Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/3-Parsing/Parsing-Theory-I.md

 > #### **Challenge #3**
 ---
->Read a sequence in FASTA format and print only the header of the sequence
+>Read a sequence in FASTA format  from the file  `SingleSeq.fasta` and print only the header of the sequence
 >
 >
 ```